This post will show you the outdated fashion trends in 2021, and what you should be wearing instead.

 Yes, leopards are great, but they are also carnivorous murderers, so in 2021 they are cancelled in favor of friendlier animals: zebras.

 Opt for the zebra print in 2021.
-I wasn’t sold on the trend until one of my best friends showed up to my apartment wearing the most adorable leopard print bell bottom pants with a pink crop top and I was sold.
+(And see our guide to zebra print outfits for styling ideas!)
+I wasn’t sold on the trend until one of my best friends showed up to my apartment wearing the most adorable zebra bell bottom pants with a pink crop top and I was sold.

 Umm, no. I don’t remember when biker shorts became a thing, but I remember really trying to like them.
 But you know what, I don’t like biking, so why would I like the ugly clothes that you have to wear when biking?